China's children may be next in line for COVID-19 vaccines - WTMJ

 There’s also the issue of approval.
 Few regulators around the world have evaluated the safety of COVID-19 shots in kids, with the majority of shots approved only for adults right now.
 But the approvals are starting.
 The United States, Canada, Singapore and Hong Kong are all allowing the use of the Pfizer vaccine in children as young as 12.

-The Sinovac announcement could open the way for the vaccine, already in use in dozens of countries from Brazil to Indonesia, to be given to children across the world.
+The Sinovac and Sinopharm announcements could open the way for the vaccines, already in use in dozens of countries from Brazil to Indonesia, to be given to children across the world.

-In Thailand, where Sinovac makes up the bulk of the country’s vaccine supply, Health Minister Anutin Charnvirakul welcomed the news that China had approved emergency use for children.
+In Thailand, where Sinovac makes much of the country’s vaccine supply, Health Minister Anutin Charnvirakul welcomed the news that China had approved emergency use for children.

 “Once it gets approved, we are ready to provide the vaccine to cover all ages,” Anutin said Monday.